MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 >[!Tip]
->Before starting a managed migration, we highly recommend reading and reviewing the current Mover documentation.
+>We highly recommend reading and reviewing the current Mover documentation.
 This content provides valuable knowledge on how to understand the Mover tool for running migrations from various cloud storage platforms.
 > See [Mover migration content](https://docs.microsoft.com/en-us/sharepointmigration/mover-plan-migration)